mattyoung101/omicron/documentation/docs/omicam.md

 **TODO explain this**

 ### Debugging and performance optimisation
+**TODO we may use gcc not clang so talk about that too**

-To achieve Omicam's performance, we made heavy use of parallel programming techniques, OpenCV's x86 SIMD CPU optimisations, Clang optimiser flags as well as intelligent image downscaling for the goal threshold images (as they are mostly unused).
+To achieve Omicam's performance, we made heavy use of parallel programming techniques, OpenCV's x86 SIMD CPU optimisations, Clang optimiser flags as well as image downscaling for the goal threshold images (as they are mostly unused).
 In addition, the localisation, vision and remote debug pipelines all run in parallel to each other so the entire application is asynchronous.

-Low-level compiled languages such as C and C++ are notoriously unstable and difficult to debug.
+Low-level compiled languages such as C and C++ can be difficult to debug in case of memory corruption bugs.
 In order to improve the stability of Omicam and fix bugs, we used Google's Address Sanitizer (ASan) and Undefined Behaviour Sanitizer (UBSan) to easily find and trace a variety of bugs such as buffer overflows, memory leaks and more.
 In addition, we used the LLVM toolchain's debugger lldb (or just gdb) to analyse the application frequently.

 To assist in performance evaluation, we used the Linux tool OProfile to determine the slowest method calls in the application.